-As a sound quality improving alternative of 100V PA systems in f.e. exhibition/sport halls, shopping malls, fun parks, etc., multichannel setups can be made with our PA-3886 modules.
-It's about free of supply wiring.
+As a sound quality improving alternative of 100V PA systems in f.e. exhibition halls, shopping malls, fun parks, etc., multichannel setups can be made with our PA-4766 modules.
 Connect every speaker separately to an output and adjust the levels.
+Could be muted separately or all together by grounding the mute pin(s).
 Max.
-20x 80Wrms......
+40x 50W/8ohms......
+(2kW audio power total).
+This one will drain about full 16A from the power grid -)

-Here about the max. number of channels possible: 20x in a MODU Dissipante 400mm deep, 120mm high cabinet.
+Here about the max. number of channels possible:

+20x2 in a MODU Dissipante 400mm deep, 120mm high cabinet.

-This one provides way enough cooling for constant (professional) use in f.e. exhibition/sport halls, shopping malls, fun parks, etc.
+This one provides way enough cooling for constant (professional) use in f.e. shopping malls, fun parks, etc.

-With 20x 80W = 1600W there will be enough sound.....
+With 40x 50W = 2000W, there will be enough sound......